FAQs

 What do I need to bring?

-Your gazebo or producer stall will be set up when you arrive.
-You will need to bring your own table unless you have a producer stall as these have an in-built table.
-Chairs are not provided.
+We provide a 3x3m gazebo for each trader which will be set up when you arrive.
+If you have a branded gazebo which you prefer to use please let us know.
+Tables and chairs are not provided.
 Any other display equipment such as rails/racks etc will be over to you to bring.
 And of course don’t forget to bring your card reader and phone…fully charged!

 What about electricity?

-If you requested electricity on your application form it will be provided.
+Electricity is only provided for traders who requested it on application and have paid for the supply (charged at £5/day.)
 Any electrical items must have a valid PAT test certificate and have been identified by you on the trader information form.
 Electricity can only be supplied for traders with products that require it.
 It cannot be supplied for charging phones/card readers/laptops etc.

 Is there lighting?

-We will provide some lighting in the winter months.
-If you wish to bring additional battery operated lighting you may.
+There is street lighting and we provide some decorative lighting in winter months.
+If you wish to bring additional battery operated lighting for your stall you may.

 Is there WiFi?